theborderland/loomio-deploy/README.md

 # Deploy your own Loomio

-This repo contains a basic docker-compose configuration for running Loomio on your own *server*, with a domain name.
-If you just want a local install of Loomio with no domain, please follow the [development handbook](https://github.com/loomio/loomio/blob/master/docs/en/development_handbook/setup_environment.md).
+This repo contains a docker-compose configuration for running Loomio on your own server and domain name.

-It assumes you want to run everything on a single host.
-It automatically issues an SSL certificate for you via the amazing [letsencrypt.org](https://letsencrypt.org/).
+It assumes you want to run everything on a single host and automatically issues an SSL certificate via the amazing [letsencrypt.org](https://letsencrypt.org/).

+If you want a local install of Loomio to develop features with, please visit the [development handbook](https://help.loomio.org/en/dev_manual/setup_dev_environment/).

 ## What you'll need
-* Root access to a server, on a public IP address, running a default configuration of Ubuntu 14.04 x64.
+* Root access to a server, on a public IP address, running a default configuration of Ubuntu 18.04.

 * A domain name which you can create DNS records for.